 Step 1.
-With the 500 pound load from test 2 remaining in place, uniformly distribute additional load over an area symmetric to the midline of the deck and extending 4.5 feet from midspan toward an end randomly selected and designated by the judge.
+With the 500 pound load from test 2 remaining in place, record the vertical deflections of all targets (because they will be needed to compute the incremental vertical deflection).
+Then, uniformly distribute additional load over an area symmetric to the midline of the deck and extending 3.0 feet from midspan toward an end randomly selected and designated by the judge.
 That is, the load is longitudinally eccentric, as shown in the figure.
 Terminate step 1 when total lateral deflection exceeds 2.0" or incremental vertical deflection exceeds 2.0" or total load is 1500 pounds.
 Terminate load test 3 and disqualify the bridge if either deflection limit is exceeded.

 Step 2.
-With previous loads remaining in place, uniformly distribute additional load over an area symmetric to the midline of the deck and extending 4.5 feet from midspan toward the end opposite to the one designated by the judge in step 1.
+With previous loads remaining in place, uniformly distribute additional load over an area symmetric to the midline of the deck and extending 3.0 feet from midspan toward the end opposite to the one designated by the judge in step 1.
 That is, the load restores symmetry, as shown in the figure.
-Terminate step 2 when total lateral deflection exceeds 2.0° or incremental vertical deflection exceeds 2.0° or total load is 2500 pounds.
+Terminate step 2 when total lateral deflection exceeds 2.0" or incremental vertical deflection exceeds 2.0" or total load is 2500 pounds.
 Terminate load test 3 and disqualify the bridge if either deflection limit is exceeded.
 If the total load of 2500 pounds was placed without a deflection limit being exceeded, then the bridge passes load test 3.
 Record the incremental vertical deflection (that is, the largest absolute value of the vertical distances of the four targets from their positions at the start of test 3).